 Average Weather in December in Granger Washington, United States

-In Granger, the month of December is characterized by falling daily high temperatures, with daily highs decreasing by 5°F, from 42°F to 37°F over the course of the month, and rarely exceeding 53°F or dropping below 24°F. The lowest daily average high temperature is 37°F on December 23.
+Daily high temperatures decrease by 5°F, from 42°F to 37°F, rarely falling below 24°F or exceeding 53°F. The lowest daily average high temperature is 37°F on December 23.

 Daily low temperatures decrease by 3°F, from 29°F to 26°F, rarely falling below 14°F or exceeding 39°F. The lowest daily average low temperature is 26°F on December 23.

 For reference, on July 30, the hottest day of the year, temperatures in Granger typically range from 61°F to 93°F, while on December 23, the coldest day of the year, they range from 26°F to 37°F.

 The figure below shows you a compact characterization of the hourly average temperatures for the quarter of the year centered on December.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in December

 The month of December in Granger experiences essentially constant cloud cover, with the percentage of time that the sky is overcast or mostly cloudy remaining about 62% throughout the month.

 The clearest day of the month is December 6, with clear, mostly clear, or partly cloudy conditions 39% of the time.

 For reference, on January 16, the cloudiest day of the year, the chance of overcast or mostly cloudy conditions is 65%, while on August 4, the clearest day of the year, the chance of clear, mostly clear, or partly cloudy skies is 83%.

 Cloud Cover Categories in December